Hold-Krykke-BA/Test/Assignment2/README.md

 What are their similarities?
 - Open-source
 - For Java
+- Built with TDD and BDD in mind

 What are their differences?
 - Mockito is licensed under the MIT license, EasyMock under the Apache License.
 - Mockito is from ~2007, EasyMock from 2001.
+- Mockito follows Given/When/Then, EasyMock follows Given/Expect/When/Then.

 Which one would you prefer, if any, and why?
 - Mockito due to its larger usebase.
-At a glance its API looks cleaner and easier to use and is hailed as the superior option.
+At a glance its API looks cleaner and easier to use.
+It seems to be hailed as the superior option.